xaur/decred-news/guidelines.md

 ### How to credit people

-When to add credit to an accomplishment is an open question.
+When to add credit to an accomplishment is an [open question](https://github.com/xaur/decred-news/issues/26).

 There is no formal criteria at the moment.
 A lot of work is done each month.
 Adding credit to everything would overwhelm the reader.
-On the other hand, sometimes it feels right to give a shoutout to someone.
+On the other hand, sometimes it feels right to give someone a shoutout.
 Use your best judgement.

 When giving credit to multiple people sort the names alphabetically: